 You will be required to attend an orientation class to become a volunteer that works with shelter animals.
 The minimum age to be a dog volunteer is 16.
 For cats the minimum age is 14.
 Staff and experienced volunteers facilitate these classes, usually held once monthly in the evening.
 Here you will learn shelter volunteer procedures, safety, various jobs, areas accessible to volunteers, etc. The second step to become a volunteer is a hands-on training class for the species of your choice.
-New volunteers must commit to a minimum of 20 hours time spent at WCAC within the first two months.
+New volunteers must commit to volunteering regularly during their first two months.

 Register online by submitting an application or sign up at the shelter to attend the class.
 YOU DO NOT NEED TO DO ANYTHING ELSE AFTER SUBMITTING YOUR APPLICATION.
 Please read the Volunteer Handbook (PDF) prior to attending the class.

 CLASSES ARE HELD AT OFF SITE LOCATIONS WITH LARGE MEETING ROOMS.
 PLEASE NOTE LOCATION BELOW.

 After attending orientation, all volunteers must sign up for hands-on training at the shelter.
 During this session, you will work with an experienced volunteer for about one hour.
 You will learn about sign-in procedures, what to do in an emergency, how to store equipment, how to properly secure kennel enclosures and pens, how to report a concern, and receive hands-on training for the job of your choosing.Following this second step of training, volunteers will be required to attend mentored training sessions as described above.

 Earn Your Apron

 Volunteers are categorized by the color of aprons they achieve through time and experience.
 For the protection of the animals in our care, each level has specific access to certain color-coded dogs.
 See Volunteer Handbook for details.

 The 3 levels are:

 Red: New volunteer or only able to commit to limited time at WCAC.

 Green: Earned black apron, plus exhibits extensive training skills, exceptional ability and leadership qualities.